-The shift is clear in terms of share of activity too; more than two-thirds of the web pages served in India in the past month went to desktops or laptops, but that figure is down 6% versus the same period last year:
+This shift is clear in terms of share of activity too; more than two-thirds of the web pages served in India in the past month went to desktops or laptops, but that figure is down 6% versus the same period last year:

-India's connection speeds remain disappointingly slow, however, with barely 10% of the country's fixed-line connections achieving 'broadband' status.
+India's connection speeds remain disappointingly slow, however, with barely 10% of the country's fixed-line connections achieving broadband status.
 The picture is slightly better for mobile users, but India still sits well below the global average reported in Akamai's most recent State of the Internet report:

 Social Media in India